of mesothelioma victims are veterans

 Any military members struggling with asbestos-related illnesses are eligible for health care services through the VA.
 Every case is different, and there are several factors used to determine eligibility.
-These include income level, and there are different scales used to adjust incomes and to decide if a veteran can receive health care with or without a co-pay.
+These include income level, and there are different scales used to adjust incomes to determine co-pays.

 Special monthly compensation, SMC, may be available for veterans so disabled by asbestos illnesses that they need specialized care.
-This designation generally refers to someone who cannot live independently, is bedridden, or cannot leave the house.
+This is for veterans who cannot live independently, are bedridden, or cannot leave the house.
 The typical amounts of SMC awarded to veterans disabled because of asbestos exposure are between $250 and $650 per month.

 Asbestos is an area of serious concern for anyone who served or is serving in the U.S. military.
-It is essential that all veterans and active service members are aware of asbestos, the risks of having been exposed to it, and their rights in being provided safety gear and training or compensation and healthcare.
+It is essential that all veterans and active service members are aware of asbestos and its risks.

 Awareness of symptoms and early signs is crucial.
-Since mesothelioma’s early symptoms so closely resemble more benign illnesses (such as the flu or common cold), they are often ignored, allowing the illness to progress further and become more difficult to treat.
+Mesothelioma’s early symptoms resemble more benign illnesses (such as the flu or common cold), so they are often ignored until a diagnosis comes too late for effective treatments.
+Symptoms include: